hardness1020/YnE_Flutter/README.md

 ## 🏁 Getting Started <a name = "getting_started"></a>

-Run the app on your local machine with fake or real data
+Run the app on your local machine with fake or real data.
 ```
 flutter run --dart-define=USE_FAKE_REPOSITORY={true|false}
 ```